Need Sunburn Remedies? Here’s What Dermatologists Do

 Visit the ER if you develop fever or chills

-If you’re feeling feverish or fuzzy headed, and over-the-counter medications aren’t helping, be safe and not sorry and visit your local emergency room.
-Additional reasons to seek medical help include blisters on your face, lips, eyelids, hands, or feet, or blisters covering large areas of your body, says to Tsippora Shainhouse, MD, FAAD, a dermatologist in Los Angeles.
+If you’re feeling feverish or fuzzy-headed and over-the-counter medications aren’t helping, be safe and not sorry and visit your local ER.
+Additional reasons to seek medical help include blisters on your face, lips, eyelids, hands, or feet, or blisters covering large areas of your body, says to Tsippora Shainhouse, MD, a dermatologist in Los Angeles.
 In addition, hives, wheezing or facial swelling, nausea, vomiting are red flags, as are signs of dehydration, which include weakness, headaches, dizziness, or confusion, she adds.
 Don’t miss the silent signs of sun poisoning you should know about.

 - American Academy of Dermatology: "Sunscreen FAQs"

 - Joel Schlessinger, MD, dermatologist and cosmetic surgeon, Omaha